Key takeaways

 Executive Summary

-GPT Engineer is one of the earliest and most popular autonomous coding agents, with 55K+ GitHub stars since its April 2023 launch.[1]
+GPT Engineer is one of the earliest and most popular autonomous coding agents, with 55.2K GitHub stars since its April 2023 launch.[1]
 Created by Anton Osika, it lets developers specify software in natural language and watch an AI generate the code.
-The project evolved into Lovable, a commercial no-code platform, while the CLI remains community-maintained.
+The repository is now archived (read-only; last push May 2025).
+The project evolved into Lovable, a commercial no-code platform that raised a $330M Series B at a $6.6B valuation in December 2025.[2]

 | Attribute | Value |